Skip to Main Content

 Dean of Graduate Studies

-Bong Soo Choi, BA, MDiv, ThM, PhD
+Bong Soo Choi, BA, MDiv, MACE, ThM, PhD

 Professor of New Testament and Greek;